yennanliu/CS_basics/doc/faq_spark_hadoop.md

 3. What's RDD, HDFS ?

+- RDD
+	- Resilient -- if data is lost, data can be recreated
+	- Distributed -- stored in nodes among the cluster
+	- Dataset -- initial data comes from some distributed storage

 - Resilient Distributed Datasets (RDD) is a simple and immutable distributed collection of objects.
 Each RDD is split into multiple partitions which may be computed on different nodes of the cluster.
 In Spark, every function is performed on RDDs only.

 - Spark revolves around the concept of a resilient distributed dataset (RDD), which is a fault-tolerant collection of elements that can be operated on in parallel.